Itō Toshiyoshi: Biography

 Itō was born in Tanabe Domain, in what is now part of Maizuru city, Kyoto prefecture.
 A gifted child with a flair for mathematics, he was sent by the domain leaders to Edo, where he studied rangaku under noted military theorist Ōmura Masujirō.
 He served in the fledgling Imperial Japanese Navy as captain of the frigate Kasuga in 1871, with the rank of lieutenant commander.
 He served as executive officer on the corvette Nisshin the following year, and was promoted to commander in 1873.

 In 1872, Itō became captain of the corvette Tsukuba, and was transferred to become captain of the ironclad warship Kongō in 1878.
 He was promoted to captain the same year.
 In 1881, Itō became commandant of the Imperial Japanese Naval Academy.
 Itō was promoted to rear admiral on 6 June 1886 and subsequently served in various staff capacities in charge of warship procurement though 1889.
-He was briefly Chief of the Imperial Japanese Navy General Staff in 1889 and was Vice Minister of the Navy from 1890-1898.
+He was briefly Chief of the Imperial Japanese Navy General Staff in 1889 and was Vice Minister of the Navy from 1890 to 1898.
 He was promoted to vice admiral in 1890.

 On 20 August 1895, Itō was ennobled with the title of baron (danshaku) under the kazoku peerage system.
 Itō entered the reserves in 1899, and served in the House of Peers from the same year until his death in 1921.